Ternopil: Stadium naming controversy

 "It is fully understandable that Ternopil seeks to honor those who fought against Soviet Communism, but not those behind the mass murder of innocent fellow citizens." in a statement attempting to convince Ternopil to reconsider the "renaming of its stadium in honor of Nazi collaborator, Hauptmann of the SS Schutzmannschaft 201, Roman Shukhevych, an active participant in the mass murder of Jews and Poles in World War II."

 Russo-Ukrainian War

 In June 2022, due to the full-scale Russian invasion and missile strikes from the territory of Belarus, Ternopil suspended its partnership with the city of Pinsk.

-On 19 November 2025, a Russian strike on an apartment building in Ternopil killed at least 26 people, including 3 children.

 Festivals

 An international open-air music festival called Faine Misto has been held annually near Ternopil for two to four days in July since 2013.